kerthikrosan/react-portfolio/README.md

 ## Getting Started

-Clone down this repository.
+.
 You will need `node.js` and `git` installed globally on your machine.

 ## 🛠 Installation and Setup Instructions